20-foot Containers: How to Load, Dimensions, Measurements and Capacity

 Ask your friends for help

 If you’ve got any mates with big arms, it’s time to give them a ring.
 Filling a 20ft container with furniture is a challenge, so the more people you’ve got on board, the easier it will be.
-You can always hire casual labourers, but if you’ve got true friends then they should be doing it for free.
+You can always hire casual labourers, but that will add to your packing costs.
 Most shipping companies will normally give you only two or three hours to load the container before they start charging you for their time.
 This is called a live load.

-It normally takes around three hours to load a 20ft container, so get a decent sleep the night before.
-Regular cups of tea and coffee are essential to a smooth container-loading process.
+It normally takes around three hours to load a 20ft container, so get an early night beforehand.
+Regular cups of tea or coffee are essential to a smooth container-loading process.

 Get a ramp

-When your container arrives, it will be on the back of a chassis (like a raised platform with wheels) attached to a truck.
+When your container arrives, it will be on the back of a chassis (like in the picture above) attached to a truck.
 A chassis sits about four feet off the ground, which is quite a problem if you’ve got any heavy furniture to put in the container.
 The solution?
 A ramp.
 Get one from a local plant hire company and everything will be a lot easier.
 Make sure it’s in place at your house before the shipping container arrives, so you can get loading right away.

 Plan your loading